 The upper neck injury should be assessed and diagnosed as soon after the concussion occurs and treatment should start immediately.
 A Chiropractor trained in Upper Cervical procedures is most qualified to do this.
 Correcting the upper neck mis-alignment not only allows a speedy recovery of post-concussion symptoms but will allow the head neck junction to stabilize and strengthen again decreasing the chances of future injury and pathogenesis.

 There are over 1.3 million whip-lash type injuries in North America each year and thousands of sport and fall related concussions that are traumatizing both the head-brain and upper neck-brainstem.
 If you or someone you know has suffered this type of injury it is imperative that they have the head-neck junction assessed.

 We have seen patient after patient with this type of injury respond fantastically when the upper neck is properly re-aligned.
 Even if you don’t suffer significant post-concussion symptoms it is imperative that the upper neck be assessed as long term damage can take years to manifest symptomatically.

-Dr. Bales is also now certified in the Shift Concussion Management Program.
+Dr. Bales is a trained provider of the Shift Concussion Management Program.
 This program utilizes neurocognitive baseline testing using the ImPACT test, concussion management and rehabilitation strategies, and physical exertion testing for safe return to play.
 For more information on this program or inquiries about baseline testing for your league, team, or individual contact us at 705-434-0372 or visit www.shiftconcussion.ca

 If you have questions please contact our office, we will be happy to answer them.